MarynaShavlak/dev-interview-hub/src/features/ArticleComments/model/slices/README.md

 - `PayloadAction`: Type from Redux Toolkit defining action payload shapes.
 - `Comment`: Type representing the structure of individual comments.
 - `StateSchema`: Type representing the overall shape of the Redux store state.
-- `fetchCommentsByArticleId`: Asynchronous thunk action for fetching comments by article ID.
+- `fetchCommentsByArticleIdThunk`: Asynchronous thunk action for fetching comments by article ID.
 - `ArticleCommentsSchema`: TypeScript type defining the schema for article comments state.

 ## Initial State